-Have you even noticed how much films have evolved during your lifetime?
+Have you even noticed how much films are always seemingly evolving?
 Over the past few decades, film technology has made major advancements.
-Just compare the original “King Kong,” made in 1933, to the recent remake made in 2005.
+Just compare the original “King Kong,” made in 1933, to the Peter Jackson remake from 2005.

 Notice how lifelike the CGI King Kong looks in comparison to the stop-motion King Kong in the original film.